-Change in fund balances - total governmental funds (page 23) \$ 1,056,639 Amounts reported for governmental activities in the Statement of Activities are different because: Capital outlays to purchase or build capital assets are reported in governmental funds as expenditures.
+Change in fund balances - total governmental funds (page 24) \$ 1,056,639 Amounts reported for governmental activities in the Statement of Activities are different because: Capital outlays to purchase or build capital assets are reported in governmental funds as expenditures.
 These costs are not reported in the Statement of Activities, but they are allocated over the estimated useful lives of the capital assets as depreciation/amortization expense in the Statement of Activities.
-Capital outlay expenditures exceeded depreciation/amortization expense in the current year, as follows: Expenditures for capital assets Depreciation/amortization expense \$ 2,374,305 (496,618) 1,877,687 Certain delinquent property tax not collected for several months after year end is not considered available revenue and is recognized as deferred inflows of resources in the governmental funds.
-(352) Proceeds from issuing long-term liabilities provide current financial resources to governmental funds, but issuing debt increases long- term liabilities in the Statement of Net Position.
-Repayment of long- term liabilities is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the Statement of Net Position.
+Capital outlay expenditures exceeded depreciation/amortization expense in the current year, as follows: Expenditures for capital assets Depreciation/amortization expense \$ 2,374,305 (496,618) 1,877,687 Because some revenues will not be collected for several months after the year end, they are not considered available revenue and are recognized as deferred inflows of resources in the governmental funds, as follows: Property tax Other (352) 12,977 12,625 Proceeds from issuing long-term liabilities provide current financial resources to governmental funds, but issuing debt increases long-term liabilities in the Statement of Net Position.
+Repayment of long-term liabilities is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the Statement of Net Position.
 Current year issuances exceeded repayments, as follows: Issued Repaid (3,200,000) 534,507 (2,665,493) Interest on long-term debt in the Statement of Activities differs from the amount reported in the governmental funds because interest is recorded as an expenditure in the governmental funds when due.
-In the Statement of Activities, interest expense is recognized as the interest accrues, regardless of when it is due.
+In the Statement of Activities, interest expense is recognized as the interest accrues, (24 227) regardless of when it is due.
 (21,295) The current year District IPERS contributions are reported as expenditures in the governmental funds but are reported as deferred outflows of resources in the Statement of Net Position.
-821,444 Some expenses reported in the Statement of Activities do not require the use of current financial resources and, therefore, are not reported as expenditures in the governmental funds, as follows: Compensated absences Pension expense OPEB expense 88,950 (924,754) (29,668) (865,472) Change in net position of governmental activities (page 20) \$ 203,158 See notes to financial statements.
+821,444 Some expenses reported in the Statement of Activities do not require the use of current financial resources and, therefore, are not reported as expenditures in the governmental funds, as follows: Compensated absences 88,950 (024,754) Pension expense OPEB expense (924,754) (29,668) (865,472) Change in net position of governmental activities (page 21) \$ 216,135